Cyphrme/Coze/README.md

 applications.

 #### Is Coze versioned?
-`alg` refers to a specific set of parameters for all operations.
-If an operation needs a different parameter set, `alg` itself must denote the difference.
+`alg` refers to a specific set of parameters for all operations and Coze Core "versioning" is accomplished by noting specific algorithm support.
+If an operation needs a different parameter set, `alg` itself must denote the difference.  `alg` permits Coze implementations to support a subset of features while remaining Coze compliant.
+The specification hopes to stay simple and stable enough to preclude versioning, however we suspect further tweaks are probably warranted, so a long alpha and beta time is planned.
+Extension to Coze are defined by [CozeX][Cozex] so implementations avoid feature bloat.
 Implementation releases themselves are versioned.
-The hope for the specification "Coze Core" stays simple and stable enough to preclude versioning.
-Instead, Coze Core "versioning" will be accomplished by noting specific algorithm support.
-Versioning by feature permits Coze implementations to support a subset of features while remaining Coze compliant.
-In this way libraries may remain spartan and avoid feature bloat.
-Further expansions on Coze may be included in "Coze Standard".
-Further draft, proposals, and extended algorithm support are planned in "Coze Experimental".

 #### Why does `pay` have cryptographic components?
 Coze's `pay` includes all payload information, a design we've dubbed a "fat